 - Impoliteness: Showing disrespect to all persons, or to persons who you believe to be beneath you.
 The opposite of politeness.

 - Thoughtlessness: You do without thinking of the consequences for others.
 Your reasoning only considers your own wants.
 You are not introspective.
 The opposite of thoughtfulness.

 I put together this ultimate character traits list to make it easy for you to recognize these traits in yourself, in others, and to figure out how you should go about gaining more positive traits while losing some negative ones.

-If this list of character traits has been helpful, be sure to bookmark it, or download the printable PDF, so you can come back to it often. ∎
+If you’re interested in hearing more from me, be sure to subscribe to my free email newsletter, and if this list of character traits has been helpful, be sure to bookmark it, or download the printable list of positive and negative character traits PDF, so you can come back to it often. ∎